0x0be/0x0be.github.io/content/research/apt29.md

 ![Alt text](image-0.png)

-The spear-phishing campaign targeted **SberAuto**, a Russian online car trading platform associated with the state-owned banking and financial services company **Sberbank**.
+The spear-phishing campaign targets **SberAuto**, a Russian online car trading platform associated with the state-owned banking and financial services company **Sberbank**.
 The analyzed attack displayed similar **TTPs** commonly attributed to **APT29** (aka **Cozy Bear**), even though it is unclear why a Russian-backed hacking group should be targeting a domestic web service.

 ## Technical Analysis
 ### Initial Stage
-The first stage of this attack is represented by an **ISO** file (0b32bd907072d95223e5eb2dc5e3d9e0) named "Алкоголь_2023_zip.iso" (i.e., "Alcohol"), uploaded on VirusTotal from Russia on December 19, 2022 and potentially delivered as an email attachment.
+The first stage of this attack is represented by an **ISO** file (0b32bd907072d95223e5eb2dc5e3d9e0) named "Алкоголь_2023_zip.iso", uploaded on VirusTotal from Russia on December 19, 2022 and potentially delivered as an email attachment.

 ![Alt text](image-1.png)